Charles VIII of France: Italian War

-To secure France against invasions, Charles made treaties with Maximilian I of Austria (the Treaty of Senlis on 23 May 1493), Ferdinand II of Aragon (The Treaty of Barcelona on 19 January, 1493), and England (the Treaty of Étaples on 3 November 1492), buying their neutrality with large concessions.
+To secure France against invasions, Charles made treaties with Maximilian I of Austria (the Treaty of Senlis on 23 May 1493), Ferdinand II of Aragon (the Treaty of Barcelona on 19 January, 1493), and England (the Treaty of Étaples on 3 November 1492), buying their neutrality with large concessions.
 The English monarch Henry VII had forced Charles to abandon his support for the pretender Perkin Warbeck by dispatching an expedition which laid siege to Boulogne.
 He devoted France's resources to building up a large army, including one of Europe's first siege trains with artillery.

-In 1489, Pope Innocent VIII (1484–1492), then being at odds with Ferdinand I of Naples, offered Naples to Charles, who had a vague claim to the Kingdom of Naples through his paternal grandmother, Marie of Anjou.
-Innocent's policy of meddling in the affairs of other Italian states was continued by his successor, Pope Alexander VI (1492–1503), when the latter supported a plan for carving out a new state in central Italy.
-The new state would have impacted on Milan more than any of the other states involved.
-Consequently, in 1493, Ludovico Sforza, the Duke of Milan, appealed for help to Charles VIII.
-Charles then returned Perpignan to Ferdinand II of Aragon to free up forces for the invasion of Italy.
+In 1489, Charles was offered Naples by Pope Innocent VIII (1484–1492), who was at odds with Ferdinand I of Naples.
+He then returned Perpignan to Ferdinand II of Aragon to free up forces for the invasion of Italy.
 The next year in 1494, Milan faced an additional threat.
-On 25 January 1494, Ferdinand I, King of Naples, died unexpectedly.
-His death made Alfonso II, king of Naples.
-Alfonso II laid claim to the Milanese duchy.
-Alfonso II now urged Charles to take Milan militarily.
-Charles was also urged on in this adventure by his favorite courtier, Étienne de Vesc.
-Thus, Charles came to imagine himself capable of actually taking Naples, and invaded Italy.
+On 25 January 1494, Ferdinand I of Naples, died unexpectedly, making Alfonso II, king of Naples.
+In addition to this, with papal support, Alfonso II laid claim to the Milanese duchy.
+Ludovico Sforza, duke of Milan, sought an alliance with Charles, who was also urged on in this adventure by his favorite courtier, Étienne de Vesc.